 Table 4 shows that caregiver time preferences, represented by the caregiver's long-run discount factor I, are significantly and positively correlated with child time preferences.
 The results suggest that a ten percentage point increase in the caregiver's long-run discount factor is associated with a two percentage point increase in the probability that his/her child will wait for a later larger reward.
 In other words, patient caregivers tend to have patient children.
-However, caregivers' time-consistency parameter is not significantly associated with children's ability to wait.
+However, caregivers' time-consistency parameter is not significantly associated with homework.
+These variables were categorized as high or low by median split.

+children's ability to wait.
 This is generally true for the OLS (models I-II) and Probit regressions (models III-IV).
 Similarly, results are robust when the caregiver's discount factor I is replaced by long-run discount factor II, which is calculated based on a linear utility function without background consumption, and the number of waiting choices, as shown in Table 5 and 6, respectively.
 See full regressions results in the Online Appendix.